khanhmdinh/khanhmdinh.github.io/02_Microsoft Fabric LMS Lakehouse – Incremental Medallion Pipeline/README.md

 ## 10) Notes
 - You can substitute Gold **Warehouse** instead of **Lakehouse** if SQL‑only consumption is required.
 - Data science teams can read Gold Lakehouse directly for ML use‑cases.

+> This project was built based on what I learned from the course "Master Microsoft Fabric: A Complete End-to-End Project- CICD" by Shanmukh Sattiraju.
+I made some modifications and added new features to fit my own learning goals.